coala/coala/docs/Developers/Writing_Tests.rst

         $ pytest -k <your-test>

     You can even give partial names or queries like "not MyCustomTest" to not run a specific test.
-More information can be got with ``pytest -h``
+More information is shown with ``pytest -h``

 Coming to the test file structure.
 Every test script starts with your